-- 4. Conflict resolution will follow biblical principles as outlined in Matthew 18.
-Also refer to Student Grievances section in the Mercy College Student Handbook. - a.
-In the case of conflict, students are expected to discuss the issue first with the person or persons involved. - b.
-If the issue is not resolved, the student should contact his/her advisor to discuss ways to seek resolution. - c.
+4. Conflict resolution will follow biblical principles as outlined in Matthew 18.
+Also refer to Student Grievances section in the Mercy College Student Handbook.

+b.
+If the issue is not resolved, the student should contact his/her advisor to discuss ways to seek resolution.

+c.
 If additional attempts do not resolve the issue, the student should contact the Program Chair.
 At this time the issue should be communicated in a written format.